bytemaster/bytemaster.github.io/_posts/2014-12-21-Provably-Honest-Online-Elections.md

 ### Requirement #1 - Ability to prove the votes were fairly counted

 Without this there is no real election.
 The other requirements are worthless without this.
 We can achieve provbly fair counting of votes by sacrificing a much less important requirement, requirement #3.
 Requirement #3 should not actually be an election requirement at all and  removing it brings new advantages.
-Remember with requirement #2 means your voting details are still private unless you chose to reveal them or are forced to.
+Remember with requirement #2 voting details are still private unless you chose to reveal them or are forced to.

 After removing equirement #3, then, and only then, are provably honest elections possible.
 It actually becomes trivial and can be implemented with both paper and electronic systems.
 Every voter would know their secret ballot number and every voter would be free to examine all ballots.
 A voter would know their vote was included because they could uniquely identify their ballot and verify the vote was cast.